 Emily Browning was strong in her role as Frances.
 At first, she seemed very young and naive girl.
 Then later as Reggie’s partner, she hoped she could reform him.
 This once she learnt more about his criminal ways.
 The story also touches on Ronnie’s alleged involvement with Lord Boothby and the subsequent interventions by Harold Wilson.

 I almost expected this carried out by Mike Yarwood.
 Yarwood often did a 1970s British impersonation of this Prime Minister on the telly.
 Ecclestone and Fitzgerald get little screen time.
 There is just two small scenes with Violet the boys’ mother.
 However Hardy’s dual roles will make such a strong impression on you.
 He really is an acting legend in his own lifetime.

 Handsqueeze Rating: /10

-This review was submitted to the Dual Roles Blogathon run by Christina Wehner and Silver Screenings HERE.
-Although so far only one reviews done with this cast, Tinker, Tailor, Soldier, Spy other biopics reviewed include Brian Wilson of the Beach Boys in Love and Mercy (2014), Sweeney Todd in an Alan Rickman post and more can be found under Biopic.
+This review was submitted to the Dual Roles Blogathon.
+This was run by Christina Wehner and Silver Screenings HERE.
+Reviews done with this cast include Hardy in Tinker, Tailor, Soldier, Spy.
+Emily Downing stars in American Gods.
+Christopher Eccleston in The Others.
+Taron Egerton stars in Eddie The Eagle.
+Other biopics reviewed include Brian Wilson of the Beach Boys in Love and Mercy (2014), Sweeney Todd in an Alan Rickman post.
+More film biopics be found under Biopic and Starry Biopics.